alessandroaime/TalentITCareerFair/README.md

 ## Coming Soon

+* Ability to add companies (automatically sorted in alphabetical order)
+* Alphabetical side-selection in `TableView`
-* Note field to add meaningful informations about the company
+* Note field to write meaningful informations about the company
+* Pre-loaded companies (so you don't have to prompt them manually)